 The deceased was a prominent member of the Masonic fraternity and had received all the honours at the disposal of the local Plantagenet Lodge.
 He also had the credit of founding the local Court of the Ancient Order of Foresters.
 He passed through all the chairs and became its oldest Past Chief Ranger.

 As an elder of the Presbyterian Church he had a long and active association with the local Church, of which he was a valued member.
 In his younger days he was an enthusiastic rifleman, and was on the committee of the Albany Club for a lengthy period.
 He was the possessor of a marksman’s badge of efficiency.
 He married in 1896, but his wife predeceased him in 1938.
 Of the union there survive sons Harold (Albany), John and Fred (Perth), and daughters Melva (Mrs. Alan Kerr, Liverpool, England), Phyllis (Mrs. Douglas Wilkie, ex-Malay States, now Perth), and Hazel (Mrs. J. Higgins, Perth).

-Deceased remarried in 1941, his second wife being Miss Bessie Mills, of Albany, who
+Deceased remarried in 1941, his second wife being Miss Bessie Mills, of Albany, who also survives him.

 The remains were interred in the Presbyterian portion of the Albany Cemetery on Saturday afternoon last, in the presence of a large and representative gathering, the Rev. J. W. Eddleston performing the last rites.
 The chief mourners were Harold, John and Fred (sons), and Lindsay (eldest grandson).